AuCson/aucson.github.io/_pages/about.md

 ## Research Interest

-Generally, my research interest lie in **Natural Language Processing** and **Machine Learning**.
-I have been working on neural network interpretabilty and dialogue systems.
+Generally, my research interest lies in **Natural Language Processing** and **Machine Learning**.
+I have been working on interpretation techniques of neural network predictions and dialogue systems.

-I am always interested in **understanding** the capability of machine learning models in handling complicated semantics in language, and **enhancing** the capability in that way indicated.
+I am always interested in **understanding** the capability of machine learning models in handling **complicated semantics in language**, and **enhancing the capability in that way indicated**.
 Some small steps have been made towards this goal:

 - Recently, we proposed an [interpretation technique](#iclr20towards) to extract semantic compositions captured by powerful neural sequence models.

-- Before that, I studied [interpretable semi-/un-supervised dialogue state tracking](#cikm18explicit) to better understand response generation and improved state tracking performance in the low-resource setting.
+- Before that, I studied [interpretable semi-/un-supervised dialogue state tracking](#cikm18explicit) to better understand multi-turn response generation and also improved state tracking performance in the low-resource setting.

 My future study includes understanding language learning process in more realistic scenarios, where multi-modality and functionality of language naturally exist in the enviornment with some practical constraints.